 Carers Emotional Wellbeing Support Service

-We think carers do amazing work every day for the people they care for.
+We believe carers do an incredible job every day supporting the people they care for.

 Who is this service for?

-Even if you spend a lot of time supporting someone else, you might not consider yourself a Carer.
+Even if you spend a lot of time supporting someone else, you might not think of yourself as a carer.
+Many people see what they do as simply being there for a partner, family member or friend.

-- living in Middlesbrough or Redcar and Cleveland
+- live in Middlesbrough or Redcar and Cleveland

 How can we help you?